ckorikov/WSS-19/Wolfram Community Post/post.md

 getSourceFromDocExample [ EntityValue[WolframLanguageData[symbol],"DocumentationExampleInputs"]]
 ```

 where `symbol` is the name of requested documentation of the symbol.
-Then we extract data from `input` cells and transform them into expression as follows
+In `getSourceFromDocExample` we extract data from `input` cells and transform them into expression as follows

 ```Mathematica
 Cell[BoxData[r_], "Input", ___] :> MakeExpression[r, StandardForm]